1samSAM/AI-Powered-Sales-Assistant/README.md

 - **SalesCRM.db**
 The SQLite database file used to store and retrieve data during runtime.

+## 📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-## Acknowledgments
+## 🙌 Acknowledgements
-Hugging Face for their amazing NLP models.
+Special thanks to:

+HuggingFace for their powerful pretrained models LangChain and RAG for enabling seamless data retrieval Groq for providing advanced NLP capabilities
 Google Cloud for the Sheets API.
 SQLite for lightweight database management.
 Contribution